-The Red Book helps GRC professionals plan, assess, and improve their GRC capabilities in order to achieve Principled Performance.
+The GRC Capability Model 3.0 (Red Book) helps GRC professionals plan, assess, and improve their GRC capabilities in order to achieve Principled Performance.
 Principled Performance is the healthy and vigorous state of being that enables organizational success.
 It can only be achieved by integrating and aligning information and core functions, and supporting them with strong communication, effective technology, and development of the desired culture.

 It’s not enough to aggressively move toward established objectives.
 For success, we must consider the boundaries of laws, social mores, and uncertainties that arise with regard to potential risks and rewards.
 Nor can the management of risk, compliance, and ethical conduct be separated from the objective-seeking activity.
 Everything must be brought into alignment and operate through fully integrated governance, risk management, and compliance capabilities.